SNTSVV/MCP/index.md

 {% include youtube.html id=uLIio468jWE %}

-# Downloads

-An up to date replicability package for MCP including the executable tool and instructions is available for download on GitLab https://gitlab.com/SnTsvv/mcp_replicability/.

 # Publications

+A paper the describing the MCP tool appears in the companion proceeding of ICSE 2019.

 A paper describing MCP has been accepted at ISSRE-2018, the paper is available at http://orbilu.uni.lu/handle/10993/36301.
 You can download an archive with the MCP results and the MCP tool from the following URL https://drive.google.com/open?id=17NFzK3wKVPhfXcVGfGN_NcA2yosZFLJt

-A paper the describing the MCP tool wil appear in the proceeding of ICSE 2019.
+# Downloads

+The up to date version of can be downloaded from Google drive at the following URL: https://drive.google.com/file/d/1mOqecqy7TfIw552lY5OKXePw5VubQBFv/view.

+The ISSRE 2018 replicability package is available for download on GitLab https://gitlab.com/SnTsvv/mcp_replicability/.